Choose your consignment items carefully. They must be in near to new condition, and of current fashion.

 Clothes with labels removed will not be considered for consignment unless they are extremely unique.

-Shoes with added insoles will not be considered for consignment.
+Shoes with added insoles or toe marks will not be considered for consignment.

 We do not accept intimate wear (bras, undergarments or lingerie), bathing suits or sleep wear.

 At this time we do not accept men’s wear-sorry.